Privacy and Security Policies

 There is nothing in any fine print that would indicate or provide any additional exceptions to the above.
 (Actually, we have no "fine print," you're meant to be able to read all our print.)
 But no additional exceptions, and no additional exceptions to the rule of no additional exceptions, etc.

-If you post something to which others meaningfully reply, those posts will remain active on the site, even if you do not.
+If you post something to which others meaningfully reply, that content may remain active on the site, even if you do not and your profile is no longer available.
 That's just the "netiquette" or the expectation of a site with a discussion forum, as chopping out posts in the middle of a conversation would often render the rest of it terribly confusing or meaningless, which would be severely inconsiderate of the other folks that bothered to contribute something.

 In other words, everyone's contributions are important.
 Not just yours.

-If you don't remain active here, your profile and thus anyone else's ability to message you via that profile will be completely erased, but your posts that exist as parts of conversations will remain.
+If you don't remain active here, your profile and thus anyone else's ability to message you via that profile will be completely erased, but your replies that exist as parts of conversations may remain for conversational continuity.

-Similarly, and along the lines of the above, you can't edit posts after they go up.
+Similarly, and along the lines of the above, you can't edit your replies.

 If you really feel you've effed up something about which you feel very strongly, you can message us and we'll PROBABLY edit and/or delete what you like, IF AND ONLY IF we feel we can do that without derailing someone else's contribution.